 Richard Heart started HEX cryptocurrency in 2019.
 Prior to that he says he employed 150 employees and ran businesses across a bunch of verticals from installing car stereos to adult toys and mortgages.
 Around 2011 he came across a discussion about bitcoin on Reddit and bought some.
 He has since become very rich.

 Despite many people finding him obnoxious all the flexing seems to be paying off.
 Richard has almost 300K followers on Twitter and a similar amount on Instagram.
-Most notable there are more than 500K HEX wallet addresses.
+Most notable there are more than 500K HEX wallet addresses (what is a crypto address).
 Which means that whatever his angle is, it is working with his audience.
 There is also a community of HEX users who call themselves Hexicans.
 They are out there hyping each other up.

 Given the inflationary mechanics and the lack of any other utility for the HEX token there are many who criticize HEX as being a fraud.
 Let’s check this angle out.

 The mechanics of HEX are simple.
 Stakers are rewarded with inflation and staking removes HEX from circulation leading to basic pump-anomics: reduce supply and, all else equal, price will go up (it hasn’t).
 The question is whether and how many people are going to believe this cultural narrative.

 If everyone agrees that HEX cryptocurrency is valuable then the time lock aspect of the token is set to give you heaps of FOMO (fear of missing out).
 With a brand ambassador like Richard Heart the brand has serious potential for virality.
 Kind of like how Dogecoin was ridiculous until it wasn’t.